anjerodev/unsplashjs/README.md

 With this SDK, I intend to provide a more complete and up-to-date wrapper for the Unsplash API.

-The library is based in the official, but with some key changes in the response handling, which always will returns an object with the properties `data` and `error`.
+The library is based in the official, but with some key changes in the response handling, which always will returns an object with the properties `data`, `error` and `total`.

 ## Installation